matseda/TDT4250.Project/README.md

 ## Description

-This projects aim to visualize information from different football competions
+This projects aim to visualize information from different football competions.
+The project uses the api provided by [football-data.org/](https://www.football-data.org/) to gather data on different football competitions.
+The data is transformed and mapped to a Ecore model and visualized using Sirius.

 ## Tools